 Recipe: Deviled Eggs with Whole Grain Mustard and Bacon.
 These Deviled Eggs are rich in flavor and a party favorite.
-The whole grain mustard adds texture and more flavor in every bite.
+The whole grain mustard adds texture and more flavor to every bite.

 Whenever we have friends over or we are heading out where we are required to bring a dish these Deviled Eggs with Whole Grain Mustard are always requested.
 Classic deviled eggs are good but I take it up a notch with whole grain mustard.
-Occasionally I will add bacon bits but for me that makes these deviled eggs too breakfast tasting to me.
+Occasionally I will add bacon bits.

 Boiling Eggs in an Instant Pot is highly recommended.
 The eggs come out perfect every time and are easy to peel.
 This is the Instant Pot I own and love.
 If you do not have an instant pot simply place your eggs in a pot and cover with cold water.
-Bring to a boil over medium-high heat, then cover, remove from the heat and set aside 8 to 10 minutes.
-Drain, cool in ice water and peel.
+Bring to a boil over medium-high heat, then cover, remove from the heat, and set aside 8 to 10 minutes.
+Drain the water then, cool in ice water, and peel.

 Deviled Eggs with Whole Grain Mustard Ingredients

 - paprika and dill for garnish